Accreditation Autonomy Act

 Introduction

-We provide here a model law that authorizes state policymakers to give instructions to university officials on how to vote in accreditation organizations.
+We provide here a model law that authorizes state policymakers to give instructions to university officials on how to vote in accreditation organizations and which gives state policymakers the ability to resist and respond to accrediting organization interference in state supervisory power over public universities.

 Model Legislative Text